Musicians from Marlboro Tours

 Description and History

-Musicians from Marlboro tours are noted not only for their joyous and thoroughly prepared performances but also for offering valuable touring experience to artists at the beginning of their careers and for featuring programs of unusual as well as beloved chamber repertoire.
+Musicians from Marlboro tours are noted not only for their joyous and thoroughly prepared performances but also for offering valuable touring experience to artists at the beginning of their careers.
+Each touring ensemble includes exceptional young professional musicians, together with seasoned artists, in varied chamber music programs.

 Musicians from Marlboro concert series are held each year in Boston, New York, Philadelphia, Greenwich, CT, and Washington, D.C.
-There are also individual performances in Montréal; London, ON; Brattleboro, VT, and elsewhere.
+There are also individual performances in Canada, Brattleboro, VT, and elsewhere.
 Please see our schedule for a complete list of concerts this season.

 Sign up to receive program announcements, exclusive recordings, treasures from our historic archive, and more.